 - Make sure the information in your credit report is correct.
 Removing negative items on your credit report has the largest impact on your FICO score.
 Use our letters in the forms section.

 If you don’t repair bad credit after bankruptcy, it will cost you.
-Just 200 points will cost you $300 a month more for your $150,000 dollar home in higher interest rates.
-It means the difference in driving a Ford or a Mercedes.
+For example, only 200 points cost you $300 per month more for your $150,000 home with higher interest rates.
+It means the difference between driving a Ford or a Mercedes.

 The amount of incorrect information on most credit reports is amazing.
-Add the true negative items and it is almost impossible to get good credit after bankruptcy.
-Many creditors such as Capitol One and the buy-here-pay-here car lots engage in credit reporting practices that keep your credit scores low.
+Then, add the true negative items and it is almost impossible to get good credit after bankruptcy.
+Unfortunately, many creditors such as Capital One and the “Buy Here Pay Here” car lots engage in credit reporting practices that keep your credit scores low.

-About the only method to repair your credit reports is to hire a law firm to clean your record and dispute the inaccurate, incomplete, misleading, unverifiable, and outdated information.
-You can write letters yourself.
-But credit reporting agencies will often ignore your letters because most people aren’t persistent or they don’t keep good records.
+One method to repair your credit reports is to hire a law firm to clean your record and dispute the inaccurate, incomplete, misleading, unverifiable, and outdated information.
+You can try writing letters yourself.
+But, credit reporting agencies often ignore your letters because most people aren’t persistent or they don’t keep good records.
 That’s in addition to the fact that individual people almost never sue the credit reporting agencies.

 Many credit repair agencies are scams.
-Often, they will tell you to get a false ID which isn’t credit repair and isn’t legal.
-They are concerned with collecting high fees from you and often charge over $1,000 up front for no results and often shut down within a year.
-They lack the muscle of being ability to file a lawsuit against a credit reporting agency.
-Due to the high number of scams, the FTC has created special rules to attempt to shut these places down, but the scams still exist.
+Often, they tell you to get a false ID which isn’t credit repair and isn’t legal.
+They want to collect high fees from you and often charge over $1,000 upfront for no results.
+After that, they often shut down and leave town.
+They also lack any muscle in filing a lawsuit against a credit reporting agency.
+Due to the high number of scams, the FTC has created special rules to attempt to shut these places down, but the scams still persist.

-You are not supposed to be able to repair or remove true credit information, but if a bank fails to validate credit information and confirm that it is true, even true credit information can be permanently removed.
-Even bankruptcy and judgment liens have been removed from some credit records by this method.
+You are not supposed to be able to repair or remove true credit information.
+However, if a bank fails to validate credit information, even true credit information is sometimes removed.
+Even bankruptcy and judgment liens are removed from some credit records by this method.

 Lexington Law is a law firm that will repair your incorrect credit report information.
-The cost in 2011 was $99 to start and $39 per month.
-Over the course of a year, about as much as can possibly be done will be done repairing your credit.
+The cost in 2020 is $89 per month.
+Over the course of a year, they perform about as much credit repair for you as can possibly be done.